DulanHewage/vue3-msal/README.md

 npm i vue3-msal-plugin
 ```

+You can check out the [Sample App](https://github.com/DulanHewage/vue3-msal/tree/main/samples/sample-with-pinia) to see how to use this package in a vue3 application.

 ## Configuration

 In your main.ts file, you need to initialize the plugin with your MSAL instance.